bmeyers/solar-data-tools-app/README.md

 ## How to use application

 1. Select an inverter source from the drop down menu in the upper left
-2. The analysis of each power signal takeks ~30 seconds, but the results are cached
+2. The analysis of each power signal takes ~30 seconds, but the results are cached
 3. After analysis is complete there are 5 tabs to explore: data viewer, losses, daily data quality, capacity changes, and clipping analysis

 The image below shows a view of the "losses" tab: